techno-tim/techno-tim.github.io/_posts/2023-03-04-vlan-firewall-unifi.md

 _A list of common WiFI networks in UniFi Network Application_

-Before we set up our firewall rules, first let's create a profile.
-Profiles are a simple way to group items or alias them.
-This comes in handy later when creating firewall rules.
+Before we set up our firewall rules, first let's create a profile.Profiles are a simple way to group items or alias them.This comes in handy later when creating firewall rules.

 - Navigate to Profiles
 - Create a new Profile